nikodunk/electrade-2-insurance-static/_posts/2017-09-17-what-will-it-run.markdown

 ---
 layout: post
-title:  "What devices can the system run?"
+title:  "Low-energy devices for an off-grid home"
 date:   2017-09-17 08:00:00 -0700
 ---

 A lot of questions we receive here are as to what you can charge and how far the energy will reach.
 I thought this would be worth a separate, more in-depth analysis.
-The findings from this article are now in the updated <a onclick="ga('send', 'event', 'AffLink', 'clicked', 'Same Page');" href="/parts.html" target="_blank">Parts List</a>

 What adjustments would living off a single 420Wh system require of your lifestyle?
 Worst energy culprits in my household are roughly in order of energy use: hot water tank for showers, stove/kettle, transportation, air heating, air cooling, fridge, dishwasher, washer/dryer, lighting.
 Living off 420wh a day requires replacing the culprits with lower-power parts (often intended for car, RV or marine use).
 At this point this project becomes very similar to the original inspiration for these projects - Robin Rhineharts <a href="https://arstechnica.com/gadgets/2015/08/op-ed-how-i-gave-up-alternating-current/" target="_blank">How I gave up alternating current</a> (Robin Rhinehart is the founder of Soylent).
 Replacing high-energy AC appliances with low-energy DC ones to stay within the 420Wh "budget".